German torpedo boat T20: Construction and career

-The ship returned to Germany in October and was assigned to the Torpedo School until March 1944 when she began a refit that lasted until August.
+The ship returned to Germany in October and was assigned to the Torpedo School until March 1944, when she began a refit that lasted until August.
 Reassigned to the 3rd Torpedo Boat Flotilla, T20 and her sisters T13 and T18 sortied into the Archipelago Sea as a show of force on 12–13 September after the Prime Minister of Finland, Antti Hackzell, broke off diplomatic relations with Germany and ordered German forces to leave Finland on 2 September.
 On the return voyage, T18 was sunk by Soviet aircraft.
-On 23 September, T20, T13, T17 and T19 escorted the last evacuation convoy from Tallinn, Estonia, to Germany.
-During 10–12 and 13–15 October, the 3rd Torpedo Boat Flotilla, with T20, T13, T16 and T21, screened Lützow and the heavy cruiser as they bombarded advancing Soviet troops near Memel.
+On 23 September, T20, T13, T17, and T19 escorted the last evacuation convoy from Tallinn, Estonia, to Germany.
+During 10–12 and 13–15 October, the 3rd Torpedo Boat Flotilla, with T20, T13, T16, and T21, screened Lützow and the heavy cruiser as they bombarded advancing Soviet troops near Memel.
 Afterwards, the 3rd Flotilla was transferred to the Skagerrak for convoy escort duties.
-The ship helped to escort a minelaying mission in the North Sea on 13–14 January 1945.
+The ship assisted in escorting a minelaying mission in the North Sea on 13–14 January 1945.
 Together with T17 and T19, T20 escorted another minelaying mission there on 17–18 March.
 The torpedo boat was allocated to the British when the Allies divided the surviving ships of the Kriegsmarine amongst themselves in late 1945.
-The Royal Navy had no interest in her and she was transferred to France in February 1946 and was renamed Baccarat on 4 February.
+The Royal Navy had no interest in her, and she was transferred to France in February 1946, and was renamed Baccarat on 4 February.
 The ship was immediately placed in reserve until she was stricken on 8 October 1951 and subsequently scrapped.